AninditaDeb/Fashion-Design-Generator/README.md

-# Fashion-AttGAN: Attribute-Aware Fashion Editing with Multi-Objective GAN
+# Fashion-AttGAN: Attribute-Aware Fashion Editing with VAE+CGAN
 This repo provides the dataset used in our paper "Fashion-AttGAN: Attribute-Aware Fashion Editing with Multi-Objective GAN" (https://arxiv.org/abs/1904.07460).

 ## Dataset